 Everyone agreed it was a most unusual place for a Thanksgiving dinner, but the middle of their quiet, blocked off street seemed to be the perfect place to put tables and chairs.
 “Of course, anyone is welcome to sit in the grass or on their porch, if they’d rather,” Mrs. Miller told everyone as they all gathered.

 It wasn’t the traditional Thanksgiving meal most families in America would be partaking of, but it was a feast.
 The three turkeys had been roasted to perfection and, with the use of three grills, two gas stoves, and two dutch ovens, the ladies had managed to prepare potatoes, both mashed and baked, stuffing, corn, cranberry sauce, and a few other dishes, not to mention the pies which had been baked ahead of time.
 As for rolls, Mr. Henthorn, who worked at a bakery, had brought home dozens of rolls the evening before, when he had learned of the intended feast.
 Though there wasn’t enough turkey for everyone to have as much as they might have wanted, no one was hungry by the time the meal was over.

 Brad leaned back in his chair and looked down the length of the street.
 “It sure is funny to be eating our Thanksgiving meal in the middle of a street.”

 Rosa nodded.
 “But we wouldn’t have fit anywhere else very well, except for the empty lots, and that would have been a long way to carry all the tables and things.”

-Do you like playing football?
+Do you enjoy watching or playing football?